updated on 20 May 2025

 In addition to podcasts, social media is a great tool to improve your commercial awareness.
 There’s increasingly more information on LinkedIn, Instagram, YouTube and TikTok every day.
 Following legal influencers and vloggers is a great way to include a dose of commercial awareness into your daily life and can help you to broaden your knowledge and learn more about the profession more generally.

 Newspapers and websites are arguably the best tools for developing commercial awareness.
-But sometimes it can be hard to find the time, or even to remember, to read recent stories.
-Incorporating some news outlets into your daily feed, like the Guardian or the BBC, is a low-effort method for boosting awareness.
-Additionally, following #commercialawareness on social media will help you gain insights into current events.
-But which influencers and specific accounts should you be following for high-quality commercial awareness content?
+That said, it can sometimes be hard to find the time, or even to remember, to read recent stories.
+Incorporating some news outlets into your daily social media feed is a low-effort method for boosting awareness.
+So, consider adding the Guardian, the BBC and Harvard Business Review to your follow list, along with financial publications like the Economist or the Financial Times.

 ZipLaw